-You might say that the program, developed by certified sports nutritionist Melissa Hartwig, helped launch Paleo-style eating back into mainstream territory.
-(Like Paleo, refined sugar, grains, legumes, and dairy are just a few of Whole30’s no-go ingredients.)
-And your mom, your aunt, and your best friend’s sister aren’t the only ones on board—stars like Busy Philipps and Emmy Rossum are also fans.
+You might say that the program, developed by sports nutritionist Melissa Hartwig, helped launch Paleo-style eating back into mainstream territory.
+(Like Paleo, refined sugar, grains, legumes, and dairy are just a few of Whole30’s no-go ingredients—meals revolve around veggies, fruit, and animal protein instead.)
+And your mom, your aunt, and your BFF aren’t the only ones on board.
+Stars like Busy Philipps and Emmy Rossum are also fans.

-As someone who’s personally taken on the 30-day challenge, I know that all the accompanying rules and information can be a bit overwhelming.
-I mean, there were only two Whole30 books when I did it, and now there are six.
-To help spare you the huge pile of reading, I’m here to break down everything you need to know about the dos and don’ts of Whole30—with tips straight from its creator herself.
+The one (big) downside?
+All the accompanying Whole30 rules and information can be a bit overwhelming.
+To help spare you the huge pile of reading, let’s break down everything you need to know about the dos and don’ts of Whole30—with tips straight from the pros.

-Keep reading for a beginner’s crash course on the rules of Whole30.
+Keep reading for a beginner’s crash course on Whole30 rules and guidelines.

 What is Whole30?

-Essentially, Whole30 requires you to remove things from your diet that are commonly linked with food sensitivities, cravings, disrupted hormones, poor sleep, and a host of other issues.
-“The Whole30 is a reset for your health, your habits, and your relationship with food,” Hartwig explains.
-“It’s a 30-day experiment designed to teach you how the foods you’ve been eating are impacting how you feel, how you look, and your quality of life.”
+Although lots of people use Whole30 as a nutritional reset, Hartwig says it’s actually a lot more than that.
+The program requires you to remove things from your diet that are commonly linked with food sensitivities, cravings, disrupted hormones, poor sleep, and a host of other issues.
+“The Whole30 is a 30-day experiment designed to teach you how the foods you’ve been eating are impacting how you feel, how you look, and your quality of life,” Hartwig says.

 So is it a diet?